sotoseattle/Primo/README.md

 Random Variable
 ----------------

-The essential building block of Primo, similar to Nodes in graphs, each holds the following instance variables:
+The essential building block of Primo, each holds the following instance variables:

 - **cardinality**.
-For example, a binary variable that can only take two values (true-false, 0-1) and therefore it has a cardinality of 2.
-The roll of a dice would have cardinality of 6, because the the outcome can take 6 different values: 1, 2, 3, 4, 5 or 6.
+For example, a binary variable that can only take two values (true-false, 0-1) has a cardinality of 2.
+The roll of a dice would have cardinality of 6, because the outcome can take 6 different values: 1, 2, 3, 4, 5 or 6.
 - **ass** (assignments).
 An ordered array with all the possible assignments.
 If no assignments are given it uses integers starting from 0.
-The previous dice roll would have an ass of [0, 1, 2, 3, 4, 5]; a binary variable would have an ass of [0, 1].
-We can also make a binary random variable for the health of a patient with the assignment array ['healthy', 'sick'].
+The previous dice roll would have an ass of [0, 1, 2, 3, 4, 5] if not already initialized to (1..6).
+A binary variable would have a default ass of [0, 1], or we could create our own the assignments ['up', 'down'].
 - **name**.
 Just a name to make it easier to identify the variable.

-An important detail is how we define the <=> operator because we will be comparing between random variables based on their internal object ids.
+An important detail is how we define the <=> operator, which compares random variables based on their internal object ids.
 This is necessary because later on, when we multiply sets of variables, we will do it according to their order.
 The order itself doesn't matter, all we'll need is that there is a way to order them in a stable, immutable and persistent way.

 ```ruby
   def initialize(args)